RedHatQE/firewatch/docs/cli_usage_guide.md

                                   directory (/tmp/12345) that is created to
                                   hold logs and results for a job following execution.
+  --fail-with-pod-failures        Firewatch will fail with a non-zero exit
+                                  code if a pod failure is found.
+For use with jobs using best effort steps.
   --fail-with-test-failures       Firewatch will fail with a non-zero exit
                                   code if a test failure is found.
   --jira-config-path PATH         The path to the jira configuration file